This accessibility statement applies to www.gwent.pcc.police.uk

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

-- There will be some financial information that will need to be presented in a certain way in order for it to make sense.
-We will endeavour to make these documents as accessible as possible but there may be some instances where meeting these requirements may not be possible.
+There will be some financial information that will need to be presented in a certain way in order for it to make sense.
+We make these documents as accessible as possible but there may be some instances where meeting these requirements may not be possible.

 If there is any document that does not comply that you require assistance with, please contacts us and we will endeavour to assist in any way possible.

 Content that’s not within scope of the accessibility regulations

 All new PDFs or Word documents we publish will meet accessibility standards.

 Some of our existing PDFs and Word documents may not be fully accessible, for example, they may not be easy to read using a screen reader.
 Although the accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services, we are currently in the process of reviewing all documents on the website.
 Where practical documents will be converted to HTML.
 Non-essential documents will be removed.
 We will aim to resolve this by 27 September 2023.

 This statement was prepared on 17 February 2022.
 It was revised on 26 April 2023.